section-engineering-education/engineering-education/articles/introduction-to-dynamic-host-configuration/index.md

 ### Stateless Address Auto Configuration (SLAAC)
 SLAAC is the preferred method of assigning an IPv6 address to an IPv6 device in a network.

-In this method, the client sends a request to an IPv6 server requesting a network prefix, which the device combines with its MAC address to create an Ipv6 global unicast address.
+In this method, the client sends a request to an IPv6 server requesting a network prefix, that the device combines with its MAC address to create an Ipv6 global unicast address.

 Because it is stateless, it does not need a dedicated DHCPv6 server to maintain its network addressing information.